-Title Image: Food Truck Rodeo, Farmer’s Market, Central Park, Durham NC – even food truck food in Durham is delicious
+Title Image: Food Truck Rodeo, Farmer’s Market, Central Park, Durham NC – even food truck food in Durham, NC is a delicious foodie town.

 Fifteen years ago Durham did not have a restaurant culture, and the downtown was dead.
 There was only the now-closed Magnolia Grill, which had opened in 1986 on Ninth Street that could be considered a great restaurant.
 Then Foster’s Market opened in 1990, Nana’s came along in 1992, and Guglhupf brought real bread and pastries to Durham in 1998 and eventually opened a full restaurant.